MaskVCT: Masked Voice Codec Transformer for Zero-Shot Voice Conversion With Increased Controllability via Multiple Guidances: MaskVCT

 \subsection{Pitch Conditioning}

 We map continuous pitch to a vector using sinusoidal embedding \cite{transformer}, making the system agnostic to pitch-extractor resolution and requiring no fine-tuning when changing extractors.
 Unlike the standard interleaved layout for positional embedding, we concatenate sine and cosine terms to avoid confounding multi-head attention.
 As the human perception of frequency is related to the log-scale, we convert pitch to the log-scale, adding an epsilon value of 1 Hz to the frequency, to prevent negative infinity with fundamental frequencies of 0 Hz.
-Therefore, for the frequency $f$, the $i$-th index of the pitch embedding $\mathbf{P}(f)_i$ is defined as follows:

-where $i$ starts from 0 to $d-1$, and $d$ is the model's dimension.
+Therefore, for the frequency $\mathbf{f}\in\mathbb{R}^T$, the pitch embedding $\mathbf{P}\in\mathbb{R}^{T\times d}$ is defined as follows: where $i$ in 0 to $d-1$, $t$ in 0 to $T-1$, and $d$ is the model's dimension.
 We extract all pitch contours with a rate of 50 Hz using Praat \cite{praat}.